ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 end
 ```

-Create the `ShowVIPStatus` function at the end of the script.
-This function is a helper function to try and reduce writing duplicate code for turn on and off each VIP status visibility.

-When a VIP status needs to be shown, all other VIP statuses need to have their visibility turn off.
-You can loop over the `vipStatuses` array, and compare the `statusToShow` value for each iteration.
-If there is a match, then that status is shown in the UI to the player.

 #### Create UpdateStatus Function

+This function will be called when the player's resource gets updated.
+It will check to see if the resource is either of the VIP statuses, and if the value if the status is `1`, then the highest status purchased by the player is shown in the UI by called `ShowVIPStatus`.

 ```lua
 local function UpdateStatus(player, resource, amount)